 By 1831 details concerning a person’s employment were recorded.
 And this could help the government learn economic information about the UK.

 It was not until 1841 where the focus was shifted to the individual and their family rather than the parish as a whole.
 The 1841 census has been regarded as the earliest UK gathered document that genealogists use to research their ancestry.

-A person’s full name, sex, age and occupation were recorded in this census.
-The age of the person was rounded down the nearest five if the person was over 15.
+A person’s full name, sex, age, and occupation were recorded in this census.
+The age of the person was rounded down to the nearest five if the person was over 15.